 The requirements for this program were modified in the Spring 2017 semester.
-Students who declared an EAS major before this semester have the option of following the old or the new requirements.
-If you have any questions, please contact the Director of Undergraduate Studies.
+Students who declared an EAS major before

 Prerequisite

 Students must meet the following prerequisite prior to declaring the East Asian Studies major: two years of Chinese, Japanese, Korean, Tibetan, Vietnamese, or the proficiency equivalent (to be demonstrated by placement examination).